 The ISO is the most important part of this equation.
 I highly recommend reading my article on setting the ISO for any situation if you haven't yet.

-None of these settings is ideal.
+None of these settings are ideal.
 Using an ISO that high will undoubtedly produce some noise in your photo.
 Shooting with a fast aperture will make focus more difficult.
 Shooting at a fast shutter speed makes gathering enough light difficult.
 Nothing is ideal when shooting indoor sports, but you have to learn to make compromises with your camera settings in order to get a properly exposed photo in a dimly lit gym.

 More Tips for Shooting Sports Photos in a Gym